joshmarinacci/rust-embedded-gui/readme.md

 * toggle button
 * toggle group

-Views are rendered using a Theme which can be customized for different colors and font sizes.
-Views carry their own internal state using an optional state object.
+`View`s are rendered using a `Theme` which can be customized for different colors and font sizes.
+Views carry their own internal state using an optional `state` struct.
 Application state should remain outside the scene/view structure and be handled by processing actions emitted from the scene when events happen.

+To make it flexible, the lib **does not** impose its own event loop.
+Instead, the application should send events to the scene and then redraw in its own loop. **Better documentation coming**.

 ## Usage